Google Offers Career and Digital Skills Training to 100,000 Black Women | ExBulletin

 Featured workshops include interview training, resume writing, analysis-based decision making, and online marketing.
 This initiative is part of Google’s $ 15 million commitment in June to help black job seekers develop their digital skills.

-Sephora, Alta commits to more BIPOC-owned beauty brands as Black History Month continues

-In a statement, Google’s Chief Diversity Officer Melony Parker said, “The pandemic has led to the unemployment of millions of Americans, the impact of which further reveals the gap in economic opportunities that still exists for black women.
+“The pandemic has caused millions of Americans to lose their jobs, the impact of which further reveals the gap in economic opportunities that still exists for black women,” Melony Parker, Google’s Chief Diversity Officer, said in a statement.
 I have. “

-“Thanks to the leaders of these organizations for the first time united with the common goal of improving 100,000 black women with digital skills.
-Their heritage, expertise and credibility make us this.
-It helps ensure that our mission is fulfilled, “she added.
+“Thanks to the leaders of these organizations who unite for the first time with the common goal of improving 100,000 black women with digital skills.
+Their heritage, expertise and credibility make us this mission.
+Helps to ensure that, “she added.

 Overall, women lost 5.4 million jobs during the first decade of the pandemic, according to data from the US Bureau of Labor Statistics.